ess-dmsc/just-bin-it/README.md

 python main.py --brokers localhost:9092 --topic hist_commands
 ```

-Next send a JSON command; a Python example might be:
+Next send a JSON configuration via Kafka (the format of the message is described
+in greater detail below).

+An example of sending a configuration via Python might look like:

 ```python
 from kafka import KafkaProducer